Is 400 Mbps Good For Gaming?

 Wired or Wireless

-Having a wired internet means you need to keep your console device or computer near your source of internet, such as a router.
+Having wired internet means that you need to keep your console device or computer near your source of internet, such as a router.

-Wireless connection will allow you to move your device throughout your house and still maintain connection.
+Wireless connection will allow you to move your device throughout your house and still maintain a connection.

 A wireless connection does give you freedom of movement, and a single connection can work for multiple devices in multiple rooms of your home.
-However, obstructions such as brick walls, doors, floors and other electrical devices can hamper the wireless connection.
+However, obstructions such as brick walls, doors, floors, and other electrical devices can affect the wireless connection.

 With a wired connection, you eliminate the problems associated with physical obstructions, but will instead be limited by the length of the physical cable that connects to your computer or console device.